Memantine hydrochloride Lupin 5mg film-coated tablets

 In a clinical study in young healthy subjects, no relevant effect of memantine on the pharmacokinetics of galantamine was observed.

-Memantine did not inhibit CYP 1A2, 2A6, 2C9, 2D6, 2E1, 3A, flavin containing monooxygenase, epoxide hydrolase or sulphation in vitro
+Memantine did not inhibit CYP 1A2, 2A6, 2C9, 2D6, 2E1, 3A, flavin containing monooxygenase, epoxide hydrolase or sulphation in vitro.

-For memantine, no clinical data on exposed pregnancies are available.
+.
 Animal studies indicate a potential for reducing intrauterine growth at exposure levels, which are identical or slightly higher than at human exposure (see section 5.3).
 The potential risk for humans is unknown.
 Memantine should not be used during pregnancy unless clearly necessary.

 It is not known whether memantine is excreted in human breast milk but, taking into consideration the lipophilicity of the substance, this probably occurs.
 Women taking memantine should not breast-feed.

 Moderate to severe Alzheimer's disease usually causes impairment of driving performance and compromises the ability to use machinery.
-Furthermore, Memantine tablets have minor to moderate influence on the ability to drive and use machines such that outpatients should be warned to take special care.
+Furthermore, Memantine tablets has minor to moderate influence on the ability to drive and use machines such that outpatients should be warned to take special care.

 In clinical trials in mild to severe dementia, involving 1,784 patients treated with memantine tablets and 1,595 patients treated with placebo, the overall incidence rate of adverse reactions with memantine tablets did not differ from those with placebo; the adverse reactions were usually mild to moderate in severity.
 The most frequently occurring adverse reactions with a higher incidence in the memantine tablets group than in the placebo group were dizziness (6.3% vs 5.6%, respectively), headache (5.2% vs 3.9%), constipation (4.6% vs 2.6%), somnolence (3.4% vs 2.2%) and hypertension (4.1% vs 2.8%).